-Dear Readers, most of us, whoever we are, and wherever we are located in the world, live no doubt in tumultuous and unprecedented times in the current day and age.
-And so do thousands upon thousands of farmers around the world.
-So many of our farmers are struggling to make a living, to carry on doing what most of them love doing most, trying their utmost to hang on to their land and properties and crops and livestock just a little longer in the hope that better times might be around the corner – if at all…
+Dear Readers, most of us, whoever we are, and wherever we are located in the world, no doubt live in tumultuous and unprecedented times in the current day and age.
+Some more so than others, for sure.
+But still – so do thousands upon thousands of farmers around the world…

-Here’s the text of his speech as it was published in The Atlantic in 2013 – our thanks for republishing it here (the full article can be found on The Atlantic website here):
+Here then is the text of his speech as it was published in The Atlantic in 2013.
+Our sincere thanks for republishing it here (the full article can be found on The Atlantic website):

 And on the 8th day, God looked down on his planned paradise and said, “I need a caretaker.”
 So God made a farmer.